 Sounds of Broadway.
 This is an online radio station with over 4600 songs from 560 different musicals.
 It’s a fun way to listen to musicals you know and discover some musicals you may have never heard of before.
 The station also has a great weekly podcast about musicals.

 Love Never Dies (2018).
 This one doesn’t specify the cast, but it seems some of the performers are the same as in the filmed stage version mentioned in the Video section below.

 These are links on Just Watch (unless otherwise noted) for the following movie versions of the musicals I talked about in this episode.
 Just Watch will have links to where you can watch these movies on various streaming sites.

 The Phantom of the Opera at Royal Albert Hall (2011 Filmed Stage Production).
 This is the production that was shown on The Shows Must Go On.

 The Shows Must Go On.
 This is the YouTube channel mentioned in the episode that has been featuring different Andrew Lloyd Webber musicals throughout the quarantine.
-The shows go up at 7 pm (British Time Zone) and only stays up for 24 to 48 hours.
+The shows go up at 7 pm (British Time Zone) on Friday and only stay up for 24 to 48 hours.
 There are also song clips from past shows that have been featured on the channel.

 Resources – Websites and Apps

 Reddit Musicals and Reddit Musical Theatre.
 Both of these subreddits are great places to go if you want to talk about musicals, get tips (if you’re a performer), and to get recommendations on shows to check out.